 How Is Conduct Disorder Diagnosed?

 If the doctor cannot find a physical cause for the symptoms, he or she will likely refer the child to a child and adolescent psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses in children and teens.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a child for a mental disorder.
 The doctor bases his or her diagnosis on reports of the child's symptoms and his or her observation of the child's attitudes and behavior.
-The doctor often must rely on reports from the child's parents, teachers, and other adults because children often have trouble explaining their problems or understanding their symptoms.
+The doctor will often rely on reports from the child's parents, teachers, and other adults because children may withhold information or otherwise have trouble explaining their problems or understanding their symptoms.

 How Is Conduct Disorder Treated?